qbicsoftware/research-data-management/docs/project/project_registration.md

 The information provided in this step serves as the basic outline of your project.

-Therefore, it is mandatory that you have provided a concise project title and project description in this step.
+Therefore, it is mandatory that you provide a concise project title and project description in this step.
 !!! info "project code"
     Each created project will be assigned a unique 5 letter project code, distinguishing it from other projects within the system.